 Making changes using a top-down approach.

-Example, take a disorganised person and help them develop multi-tasking, scheduling, and organisational skills.
+For example, take a disorganised person and help them develop multi-tasking, scheduling, and organisational skills.
 This might work, only we may be taking on the challenge at the same level or slightly higher.

 Making a change at the upper levels changes everything below it in order to support the higher level change.
 However working one level above the problem isn’t enough.
 The disorganised person, can still show a lot disorganised behaviour.
 Here the ‘Disorganised person’ is not a capability factor.
 Its part of their identity.
 The person may have grown up all their life being a disorganised person and no amount of capability changes will alter their behaviour if that behaviour is part of their identity.
 That’s like trying to move a tent, but the tent pegs are still in the ground.